 If you have questions about the lodge or cabins contact the concessionaire, Kelly Peterman, at 319-361-4794.

 The modern two-bedroom cabins and renovated one-bedroom cabins are available and are equipped with heating and air conditioning.
 The two-bedroom cabins are available year round.
 Newly renovated one bedroom style cabins are available year round.
 Renters must provide their own bedding and dinnerware.
 The cabins can be reserved for a fee online through the park reservation system.

 New year-round cabin at Backbone State Park.
 Inside view.

-There are 125 camp sites located in two campgrounds.
-The South Lake Campground contains 49 non-electric sites, 49 electric sites, 2 shower buildings, a playground and a dump station.
-The Six Pine Campground, near the west entrance of the park, contains 27 non-electric sites and provides pit latrines.
+There are a plethora of camp sites located in two campgrounds.
+The South Lake Campground contains non-electric sites, electric sites, 2 shower buildings, a playground and a dump station.
+The Six Pine Campground, near the west entrance of the park, contains non-electric sites and provides pit latrines.
 Advance campsite reservations can be made through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One fourth of the campsites are still available for self-registration on a first-come, first-serve basis.

 Backbone has 21 miles of hiking and multi-use trails.
 Visitors can hike along trails winding through old twisted and windblown cedars and up rough, rocky staircases to one of the highest points in northeast Iowa, the "Devil's Backbone."
 During winter, visitors can cross-country ski and snowmobile.

 Bicyclists can pedal through scenic splendor and explore the park on these designated trails; Barred Owl, Bluebird, East Lake and West Lake.
 Mountain bikes must stay on the trails.